Skip to content

 • MIT Licensed: Open-source availability for enterprise deployment

-Performance Improvements: UFO2 demonstrates substantial improvements over vision-only approaches by leveraging Windows’ accessibility infrastructure.
-The hybrid approach achieves higher reliability by accessing UI elements programmatically while maintaining visual fallback capabilities.
+Performance Improvements: UFO2 substantially improves on vision-only approaches.
+How?
+It leverages Windows’ accessibility infrastructure.
+The hybrid approach accesses UI elements programmatically while keeping visual fallback capabilities.
+Result: much higher reliability.

 ScreenAgent: Cross-Platform Research Excellence